CoverGo/PairProgrammingFrontend/readme.md

 You’ll spend 1 - 2 hours with our developers working on a task and coding.

 We would like you to shine and kindly suggest you prepare the most convenient development environment to have a pleasant & productive exercise.

-Please prepare your computer with a pre-configured IDE as well as git installed.
+We expect you to have the following ready before joining the session:
++ properly configured your IDE of choice;
++ created an empty vue project;
++ installed tailwind css into the project (optional)

 We will be coding in Vue.js version 2 or 3.
 For the CSS, you preferably use Tailwind css or you can also use vanilla css.